kushaniperera/Blog/pages/Wassom 2015.md

   Privacy laws do not protect a bystander from being recorded in a public place Just unethical.
 Making consent rather a nicety than an actual requirement.

   The right to be left alone protects a person from being recorded in a private space, having their private facts shared publicly and defamation through sharing facts.
 - On Souisveillance, the author mentions that you can sometimes forget you're wearing the recording device at all.
 The more inconspicuous a device is, the more likely it is for you to feel as if it's not there at all.
 There might be an ethics angle here.
-To explore! [[study ideas]]
+To explore! [[Study Ideas]]
 -
 - [[Picked References]] Steve Mann: Soisveillance, watch your privacy app -